-You in me: We are perfected in Christ.
-There is nothing apart from Christ a sinner can do to be accounted righteous in the sight of God.
+"You in me:" We are perfected in Christ.
+Other than seeking Christ and becoming born again, there is nothing a sinner can do to be accounted righteous in the sight of God.

 Verse 21: "Whoever has my commandments and keeps them, he it is who loves me.
 And he who loves me will be loved by my Father, and I will love him and manifest myself to him."

-This is very similar to verse 15 with Christ's loving whom the Father loves, and in the Father's loving them that love Christ.
+This is very similar to verse 15 with Christ's loving whom the Father loves, and the Father's loving them that love Christ.

-"Manifest myself to him:" Israel believed, and rightly so, that God had given them a special revelation in the law that the nations of the world did not have.
+"Manifest myself to him:" Israel believed, and rightly so, that God had given them a special revelation in the Law that the nations of the world did not have.

 Verse 22: "Judas (not Iscariot) said to him, "Lord, how is it that you will manifest yourself to us, and not to the world?"

-This Judas is believed to be Thaddeus.
-We don't hear much about Thaddeus, but he is said to be the one who brought the gospel to Armenia.
-(A small country located south of Russia near the Black Sea).
+This is not the Judas who betrayed Jesus, but, is believed to be Thaddeus.
+We don't hear much about Thaddeus, but Bible background sources tell us he is the one who brought the Gospel to Armenia.
+(A small country located south of Russia, near the Black Sea).

 The disciples had many questions.
-They still didn't comprehend Jesus total mission, or that the death on the cross would be a manifestation before the whole world, not only the Jews.
-But we know from John 3:16 that Jesus' death was for all the world.
+They still did not comprehend Jesus total mission, or that His death on the cross would be a manifestation before the whole world, and (not only for the Jews).

 Verse 23: "Jesus answered him, "If anyone loves me, he will keep my word, and my Father will love him, and we will come to him and make our home with him."

-That God dwelt in His temple and among His people, was standard Old Testament teaching, as was that His laws were written in the hearts of His faithful, and that His Spirit moved among His prophets.
+That God dwelt in His temple and among His people, was standard Old Testament teaching.
+His laws were written in the hearts of His faithful, and His Spirit moved among His prophets.